ShinhwanKang/BeGin/docs/010/link_dataset.rst

 `Wiki-CS <https://github.com/pmernyei/wiki-cs-dataset>`_ is a hyperlink network between computer science articles.
 Each article has a label indicating one of the 10 subfields that it belongs to.
 For Domain-IL, the node labels are used as domains, and specifically, the edges are divide into 54 groups, according to the labels of their endpoints.
+According to the original paper, the node features are computed as the average of pretrained GloVe embeddings.

 Statistics: